 Incarceration Doesn’t Treat the Problem: While many institutions state that their goal is to treat inmates and rehabilitate them, anecdotal evidence from our community at JobsForFelonsHub.com suggests that most inmates don’t feel rehabilitation is part of the experience.

-In addition to the lack of proper rehabilitation, 2 million people every year are added to the prison system that have a mental illness .
+In addition to the lack of proper rehabilitation, 2 million people every year are added to the jail system that have a mental illness .
 How many of these individuals end up in prison is a statistic that we can't find, but it's reasonable to assume that there is a correlation.

 The National Center of Addiction and Substance Abuse at Columbia University estimates that of all incarcerated individuals with substance abuse issues, only 11% of those that need treatment actually receive it while incarcerated .